xiaoyuanxun/Jasmine/README.md

 All of this makes Jasmine a multi-canister dapp.

-## ICP, Anvil Protocol, CanDB and APIs
+## ICP Blockchain/Anvil Protocol/CanDB and APIs

 :: ICP blockchain -- The ICP blockchain allows us to create "canisters" which can serve your applications code (a canister is just a smart contract which in turn is just code on a blockchain), We use canisters to host both our frontend and backend.